SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

  - Open MATLAB
  - Run offres_pos_calib.m to create the sequence file for the off-resonance and position calibration
- - Run local_ec_calib.m o create the sequence file for local eddy current calibration
+ - Run local_ec_calib.m to create the sequence file for the local eddy current calibration

 Note that the polarity of the x-axis has been reversed to be played out correctly on Siemens scanners.